Risk Management

 Ostendio MyVCM

-Core features include Asset and Control Management, Evidence Collection Automation, Task Management and Workflow, Compliance Reporting and Dashboards, Policy and Template Library.
-Unique capabilities: Multi-tenant architecture for MSPs, People-first risk management approach, 300+ pre-built compliance frameworks, 84% time savings on audit preparation (vendor claim).
+Core features include Asset and Document Management, Evidence Collection Automation, Task Management and Execution, Framework Mapping, Compliance Reporting and Visibility, Policy and Template Library.
+Unique capabilities: Multi-tenant architecture for MSPs and advisors, People-first risk management beyond systems-only focus, 84% time savings on audit preparation claimed, Automated compliance workflow alignment across 300+ frameworks.

 Editorial review

-Ostendio MyVCM: A Framework-Rich GRC Platform Built for Advisors, Not Founders
+Ostendio MyVCM: A Capable GRC Platform Built for MSPs, Not Scrappy Startups

 Score